 To determine the contribution of glacier ice and seasonal snow to runoff, we are applying a suite of satellite remote sensing, reanalysis and ground-based data as input to specific snow and ice melt models.
 Gridded maps of snow and glacier area/elevation are used as input to a temperature-index melt model.
-The melt model estimates runoff from snow covered grid cells, based on cell area and melt depth.
+A separate energy balance model is also being tested.
+The melt models estimate runoff from snow covered grid cells, based on cell area and melt depth.
 Glacier melt is estimated in the same way, once snow has disappeared from glacierized grid cells.
-The melt model is driven by daily mean temperature from reanalysis data.
+The temperature-index melt model is driven by daily mean temperature from reanalysis data.
+In order to improve the CHARIS melt models we continue to analyze optimal sources for air temperature, rainfall and evapo-transpiration (ET) data to be used for model input.
+This includes the comparison of available weather station temperature data with air temperature data obtained by downscaling from a selection of reanalysis data sets.

-We are evaluating the accuracy of the melt model results using innovative isotopic and geochemical tracers to identify and quantify the sources of water (ice melt, snow melt, rainfall and ground water) flowing into selected rivers that represent the major hydro-climates of the study area.
-Ultimately, with our Asian partners, we will assess the performance of the various melt models.
-Results of this study can be applied to future efforts to assess the social-economic impacts of water uses and their vulnerability to changes in flow magnitude and timing.
+We are also evaluating the accuracy of the melt model results using innovative isotopic and geochemical tracers to identify and quantify the sources of water (ice melt, snow melt, rainfall and ground water) flowing into selected rivers that represent the major hydro-climates of the study area.
+In collaboration with our Asian partners, we are assessing the performance of the various melt models.
+Results of this study will be applied to future efforts to assess the social-economic impacts of water uses and their vulnerability to changes in flow magnitude and timing.

 Satellite Products and Processing